-1 Internal flights
+1 Internal flights for long distance travel

 If you’re thinking of going from one part of the country to another, for example from Bucharest to Timisoara, Oradea, Cluj, Suceava or Iasi, you should consider catching an internal flight.
 Why?
-Because the 450 km distance between Bucharest and Cluj usually takes about 6h by car and 8-10h by train.
+Because the 450 km distance between Bucharest and Cluj usually takes about 6-7h by car and 8-10h by train.

 By plane the same distance takes around 35 minutes.
 There are 3 low cost companies (WizzAir, RyanAir and BlueAir) and the national airline Tarom operating various internal flights and connecting major cities in Romania.
 For prices ranging from €10-50 (bought 2-3 weeks in advance), it’s worth saving your time and energy and spending it on actually visiting the country.

 All Romanian cities have only one airport, usually named after the city, so there’s no risk of confusion.
 Check the websites of the above airlines for more info.

 The downside is that our railway infrastructure has not seen any major developments or improvements in 10+ years, being operated by the same state-owned company Romanian Railway Company (CFR) which basically runs a monopoly in the country.
 Trains go slow (60 - 120 km/h) while some routes take much, much longer because they take a detour (Cluj-Napoca - Timisoara goes through Oradea) while others go very, very slow (Bucharest-Sibiu takes about 5 hours).